Just Business: The Performance Art Raw View

 In Closing

-That’ll do it for this week’s first instalment of the Performance Art Raw View.
-If you have any thoughts on the events currently transpiring on WWE’s flagship show, any predictions for what you think these characters may do tomorrow night, or thoughts on anything I haven’t even covered, feel free to share them in the comments below, over on social media or even by signing up to our own LOPForums; just click here to sign up!
+That’ll do it for this week’s instalment of the Performance Art Raw View.
+If you have any thoughts on the events currently transpiring on WWE’s flagship show, any predictions for what you think these characters may do at Royal Rumble 2018 in a few hours or tomorrow night, or if you have any thoughts on anything I haven’t even covered, feel free to share them in the comments below, over on social media or even by signing up to our own LOPForums; just click here to sign up!

 Don’t forget to pick up your copy of my book, 101 WWE Matches To See Before You Die, from the LOP Store today!
 Simply click here to find mine and a host of other books and merchandise on offer, all courtesy of LOP’s own!